WebGoat/WebGoat-Lessons/lesson-converter/readme.md

 ## Need work:

-- DBCrossSiteScripting same as above
-- CsrfPromptByPass needs CSRF class but leads to classloading issue: order should be checked
 - CsrfTokenByPass same as CsrfPromptByPass
 - CrossSiteScripting extends GoatHillsFinancial needs more work
 - Hints for Insecure Client Storage do not work correctly